AkaashThawani/sales-order-intake-automation/readme.md

     py main.py
     ```

-3.  **Check the Output:** A new JSON file will be generated in the `output/` directory with the processed order details.
+3.  **Check the Output:** A JSON file and a filled-out PDF sales order will be generated in the `output/` directory.

-## Next Steps
+## Future Improvements

-- [ ] Implement the "Bonus Round" feature: a PDF Writing Agent to automatically fill a `sales_order_template.pdf` using the generated JSON data.
+- **Web Interface**: Build a simple web UI using Flask or Streamlit to upload emails or paste text and see the generated PDF.
+- **Database Integration**: Replace the CSV files with a proper database (like SQLite or PostgreSQL) for more robust inventory and order management.
+- **Email Integration**: Add a module to connect directly to an email inbox (via IMAP) to process new orders automatically.